nekomiyanet/misskey-v12/NEKOMIYA_NET.md

 - Automatic Delivery Management System
   - Stop delivery after failing for 1 week
   - Resume delivery when new activities arrive
+  - Circuit Breaker (If 10 continuous failures occur to the same host, delivery will be suspended for one minute.)
 - Do not send old notes/create activities to relay
 - Ability to All users of delete closed instance (Meisskey❤️ Misskey Fork)
 - Timed Delete Note function (#exp5s #exp5m #exp5h) (Meisskey❤️ Misskey Fork)